-As of June 30, 2018, the School had a zero balance outstanding on the mortgage note payable, which is a decrease of \$387,459 from the prior year.
-This decrease is due to the current year payoff of the mortgage note payable.
+As of June 30, 2018, the School had \$212,778 in long-term debt outstanding, which is an increase of \$77,835 from the prior year.
+This increase is due to the School financing the purchase of a new bus and additional draws on the existing revolving line of credit reduced by scheduled payments.
 More detailed information about the School's long-term liabilities is presented in Note 4 to the financial statements.